populationgenomics/gnomad-browser/cluster/README.md

 ### Monitor loading in Stackdriver

+...

 ## Transfer shards to a smaller pool of temp nodes (optional)

-We could transfer the new shards directly to the production disks.
-However, shard transfer to a small number of disks can be slow.
-Here, we create an intermediate node pool (called temp nodes) so that we can get the shards off the massive loading cluster faster and take that down.
-We could skip this step, but I find it's useful.
+Create a temporary node pool and transfer the new shards off the large loading cluster.

-The total disk size should be set to accommodate the the index you just loaded.
+The total disk size should be set to accommodate the new indices.

 ### Create fresh set of temp disks